I Come in Peace: Cast

-The film also stars Mark Lowenthal as Bruce, an eccentric and paranoid scientist; Michael J. Pollard as Boner, a petty criminal; Jesse Vint as McMurphy, Talec's first victim; Mimi Cochran as a car mechanic; Jack Willis as a liquor store owner; Tony Brubaker as a garage sweeper; Brandon Smith as a market clerk; and Al Leong (credited as Albert Leong) as a luggage salesman who tries to rip off the White Boys.
+The film also stars Mark Lowenthal as Bruce, an eccentric and paranoid scientist; Michael J. Pollard as Boner, a petty criminal; Jesse Vint as McMurphy, Talec's first victim; Mimi Cochran as a car mechanic; Jack Willis as a liquor store owner; Tony Brubaker as a garage sweeper; Brandon Smith as a market clerk; Wayne Dehart as a market customer; and Al Leong (credited as Albert Leong) as a luggage salesman who tries to rip off the White Boys.

 Production

 Development and writing

 Screenwriter David Koepp was credited as Leonard Maas Jr. Vision PDG was the only credited production company.
 In April 1989, after filming went two weeks over its deadline, the film's principal photography wrapped in Houston, Texas.
-Although the film was planned for release for August 3, 1990, it was eventually pushed back to September 28.
+Although the film was planned for release for August 3, 1990, it was eventually pushed back to September 28, 1990.

+Lundgren said of his role, "What attracted me to Dark Angel is that I get to do more than just action.
+There's some romance, some comedy, some drama.
+I actually have some clever dialogue in this one.
+I get to act."

+Director Craig R. Baxley's father Paul Baxley served as a stunt coordinator on the film.

 Music

 Soundtrack

 The closing credits include "Touch Me Tonight" by Shooting Star, which had previously charted on the Billboard Hot 100 at number 67.